hollystill/LowCostGNSS/README.md

 1. U-blox data streams can be converted to standard RINEX 3.03 (Receiver Independent Exchange) using [open-source RTKLIB tools](https://www.rtklib.com/).

-1. We prefer to use [RTKLIB tools](https://www.rtklib.com/) to post-process our GNSS datasets for flexibility in parameter settings.
+1. We prefer to use [RTKLIB tools](https://www.rtklib.com/) to post-process our GNSS datasets for flexibility in parameter settings and positioning method (e.g., single-baseline kinematic positioning or PPP).
 For simple and fast results, use the [CSRS-PPP service](https://webapp.csrs-scrs.nrcan-rncan.gc.ca/geod/tools-outils/ppp.php).

 <a name="power"></a>
 ## Power consumption